maryembrik/ImageCaptioning/README.md

 <div align="center">

 **Built by Mariem Brik · 2026**
-ESPRIT · 4DS · Deep Learning Paper Reproduction Project
+ Deep Learning Paper Reproduction Project

 *If you're reading this as a recruiter or engineer — yes, I trained all 9 models myself.
 Yes, the BLEU scores are real.
 Yes, the demo is live.*